bb-hajirah/COMP2113-Group-3-COBRA/README.md

 ## Libraries 📖
 No non-standard C/C++ libraries are used in this project.
 The code is compatible with standard libraries and does not require additional installations.

+## Acknowledgment
+We took inspiration from the YouTube video by NVitanovic to understand the basic structure of the game. ([https://www.youtube.com/watch?v=E_-lMZDi7Uw](url))